yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-definefield-method.md

 ## <a name="parameters"></a>Parametreler
  `parent`
- [in] Meta veri türünde veya yönteminde ' belirteci.
+ [in] The metadata type or method token.

  `name`
- [in] Alan adı.
+ [in] The field name.

  `attributes`
- [in] Alan öznitelikleri.
+ [in] The field attributes.

  `cSig`
- [in] A `ULONG32` alan imzası içermesi gereken arabelleğin karakter cinsinden boyutu diğer bir deyişle.
+ [in] A `ULONG32` that is the size, in characters, of the buffer required to contain the field signature.

  `signature`
- [in] Alan imzaları dizisi.
+ [in] The array of field signatures.

  `addrKind`
- [in] Adres türü.
+ [in] The address type.

  `addr1`
- [in] İlk adres alanı belirtimi için.
+ [in] The first address for the field specification.

  `addr2`
- [in] İkinci bir adres alanı belirtimi için.
+ [in] The second address for the field specification.

  `addr3`
- [in] Üçüncü adres alanı belirtimi için.
+ [in] The third address for the field specification.

 ## <a name="return-value"></a>Dönüş Değeri
- Yöntem başarılı olursa S_OK; Aksi takdirde, E_FAIL veya başka bir hata kodu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Gereksinimler
- **Üst bilgi:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Ayrıca bkz.